 - Care and watering of all indoor plants and floral arrangements.

 In most film unions, the Transportation Department (Teamsters) are in charge of picking up and transporting set dressings to and from the set, not the Set Decoration Department.
-They do so with an allocated driver to the department- the set dec driver.
-However, a set dresser is usually required to function as a ‘swamper‘ to help load and unload the truck as well as fill out the run sheets correctly and drop them back off with the set decoration department in the production office.
+They do so with an allocated driver/s to the Set Decoration Department- the Set Dec Driver.
+A Set Dresser is usually required to function as a ‘Swamper‘ to help load and unload the truck as well as fill out the run sheets correctly and drop them back off with the set decoration department in the production office.

-In unions where the transportation department does not provide a set dec driver or another driver, the set decoration department employs set dressers to drive the Set Dec trucks.
+In unions where the Transportation Department does not provide a Set Dec Driver or another driver, the Set Decoration Department employs Set Dressers to drive the Set Dec trucks.
 This is not the most popular option.